lbhm/fainder/README.md

 ├── scalability_benchmark.sh  # Runtime scalability analysis on GitTables
 ├── accuracy_benchmark.sh  # Parameter grid search and comparison to baselines ├── exact_results.sh  # Runtime breakdown of Fainder Exact
-└── microbenchmarks.sh  # Detailed analysis of index parameters
+├── microbenchmarks.sh  # Detailed analysis of index parameters
+└── binsort_benchmark.sh  # Supplementary experiments for the binsort baseline
 ```

-The additional Python in `experiments/` files encapsulate partial experiment logic that we use in
+The additional Python files in `experiments/` encapsulate partial experiment logic that we use in
-the abovementioned scripts.
+the aforementioned scripts.

 ## Citation